Opinion polling for the 2015 United Kingdom general election: Exit poll

-Sub-national polling
+Sub-national poll results

 Polling was conducted separately in the constituent countries of the United Kingdom.
 Of the 650 seats in the House of Commons, England had 533, Scotland had 59, Wales had 40 and Northern Ireland had 18.

 Methodology

 Each polling organisation uses slightly different methodology in their collection of data; a brief description of each company's methods is as follows: